-- Determine the compensation package of the Executive Directors, Key Managerial Personnel and other Senior Management Personnel. - Formulate the criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board a policy relating to the remuneration of the Directors, Key Managerial Personnel and other employees. - Formulate the criteria for evaluation of performance of Independent Directors and the Board of Directors. - Devise a policy on diversity of Board of Directors. - Identify persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal. - Decide on whether to extend or continue the term of appointment of the Independent Directors, on the basis of the performance evaluation report of Independent Directors.
+- Determine the compensation package of the Executive Directors, Key Managerial Personnel and other Senior Management Personnel. - Formulate the criteria for determining qualifications, positive attributes and independence of a Director and recommend to the Board a policy relating to remuneration of the Directors, Key Managerial Personnel and other employees. - Formulate the criteria for evaluation of performance of Independent Directors and the Board of Directors - Devise a policy on diversity of Board of Directors. - Identify persons who are qualified to become Directors and who may be appointed in senior management in accordance with the criteria laid down and recommend to the Board of Directors their appointment and removal. - Decide on whether to extend or continue the term of appointment of Independent Directors, on the basis of the performance evaluation report of Independent Directors.

-During the year under review, three meetings of the Committee were held on 12th May, 2021; 28th July, 2021 and 15th November, 2021.
+During the year under review, two meetings of the Committee were held on 09th August, 2022 and 17th March, 2023.
 The attendance of the members at the meeting was as follows:

 Name of the member Status Category Number of meetings attended

 Mr. Sanjay Goenka Chairman Independent 2

-Mr. Abhrajit Dutta Member Independent 3
+Mr. Abhrajit Dutta Member Independent 2

-Mr. Shrikant Mantri Member Independent 3
+Mr. Shrikant Mantri Member Independent 2